MaiteBG/Python_summary/python_summary/basic_concepts_conventions.md

 ### 3.4.
 Other considerations

 - Avoid
-  -  Having files and directories with the same name to prevent errors in Python.
+  - Having files, directories, modules... with the same name to prevent errors in Python.
   - Python's reserved keywords.
   - Single-letter variable names (except for specific cases like indices).